Eastern Australia Trip. Day 3 : Sydney

 The Dancer (1904) by Bertram Mackennal

-The James Fairfax Gallery: A collection of 15-19th century of European art
+The James Fairfax Gallery: A collection of 15th-19th century of European art

 An athlete wrestling with a python

-The Malaysian artist impression on the Sulu's archipelago
+The Malaysian artist's impression on the Sulu archipelago

-We took a cab heading to the Rocks, a historic neighborhood lane way towards the Sydney Harbour bridge.
+We took a cab heading to the Rocks, a historic neighborhood laneway towards the Sydney Harbour Bridge.
 We saw a long queue when we passed through the Museum of Contemporary Art.
-Thought of stop over later, we asked the driver to stop at Cadman's Cottage Historic Site.
-A water transport headquarters, located at the western side of the Circular Quay, is one of only handful of colonial remnants.
+Thinking of stopping over later, we asked the driver to stop at Cadman's Cottage Historic Site.
+A water transport headquarters, located at the western side of the Circular Quay, is one of only a handful of colonial remnants.

 It originally stood on a rocky shore with a small sandy beach